input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

     Use LetLabel
 ```

-Informally, this type provides these contracts.
+Informally, this type provides these contracts, some of which were introduced already when we introduced the [escrow example](./escrow-ex.md):
 - A `Null` contract, which does nothing.
 - The next two constructs are the simplest contract-building primitives.
 They contain two sub-contracts: the first to be followed if the action has been performed successfully, and the second to use in the case of a timeout.
     - `Commit` will wait for a participant to make a commitment, and